andrew/ultimate-awesome/README.md

 - [iosawesomeblogpost](https://github.com/layneios/iosawesomeblogpost) - IOS awesome blog. 😀😀😀 .
 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.
 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
+- [awesome-os-tweaks](https://github.com/madelena/awesome-os-tweaks) - How to make Mac behave like Windows, vice versa.
 - [awesome-metaljs](https://github.com/matuzalemsteles/awesome-metaljs) - 😎 A collection of awesome things regarding Metal.js ecosystem.
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.